maoxiangqian/maoxiangqian.github.io/index.md

 - Detail-oriented and self-driven software engineer with 5+ years of experience in C++, Qt, and cross-platform application development.
 - Specialized in 2D/3D point cloud processing, graphics rendering, and real-time industrial systems.
 - Proven ability to independently design, develop, and deploy production-grade software in both research and commercial settings.
-- Fluent in English with strong communication and documentation skills.
+- Fluent in English with communication and documentation skills.
 - Experienced in remote and cross-functional collaboration.

 ---